Does my REG code change each registration period?

 Do I need the instructor's signature to register for a Five College course?

-If the course requires the instructor's permission or if you are registering at the beginning of the semester, you must get the instructor's signature.
 Once you submit the signed permission form to the Smith registrar's office, your registration will be processed.

 Can I change the grading option in my Five College course?